TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 Fixing a bug A-Z
 ================

-So you found a bug in TYPO3.
-Who would have thought there bugs?
-And you want to fix them right away? **Great!** This document will guide you through the process step by step.
+So you wat to fix a bug in TYPO3. **Great!** This document will guide you through the process step by step.

 .. note::